scn-lang/scn-ts/README.md

 npx scn-ts copy-wasm ./public/wasm
 ```

 **2. Initialize and Analyze:** In your application code, initialize the parser with the location of the WASM files and then pass your in-memory file data to `generateScn`.
+The new API returns both the SCN string and the analyzed graph.

 ```typescript
 // my-browser-app.ts